Galleria Nazionale d'Arte Antica di Palazzo Corsini

 Ma Che Siete Venuti a Fà

-This pint-sized pub – whose name, a football chant, translates politely as ‘What did you come here for?’– is a beer-buff's paradise,...
+Named after a football chant, which translates politely as ‘What did you come here for?’, this pint-sized Trastevere pub is a...

 Bir & Fud

-This orange-and-terracotta, vaulted pizzeria wins plaudits for its organic take on pizzas, crostini and fried things (potato, pumpkin...
+This orange-and-terracotta, vaulted, yet contemporary-styled pizzeria wins plaudits for its organic take on pizzas, crostini and fried...

-Once home to Queen Christina of Sweden, whose richly frescoed bedroom witnessed a stready stream of male and female lovers, 16th-century Palazzo Corsini houses part of Italy's national art collection.
-The highlights include Caravaggio's mesmerising San Giovanni Battista (St John the Baptist), Rubens' Testa di Vecchio (Head of an Old Man), and Fra Angelico's Corsini Triptych, plus works by Poussin, Reni and Van Dyck.
+Once home to Queen Christina of Sweden, whose richly frescoed bedroom witnessed a stready stream of male and female lovers, 16th-century Palazzo Corsini was designed by Ferdinando Fuga, in grand Versailles style, and houses part of Italy's national art collection.
+The highlights include Caravaggio's mesmerising San Giovanni Battista (St John the Baptist), Guido Reni's unnerving Salome con la Testa di San Giovanni Battista (Salome with the Head of John the Baptist), and Fra Angelico's Corsini Triptych, plus works by Rubens, Poussin and Van Dyck.